Anneli Maley: Professional career

 In February 2019, Maley signed with the Diamond Valley Eagles of the NBL1 for the league's inaugural season.
 She went on to earn NBL1 Youth Player of the Year honours.

 In August 2019, Maley signed with the Southside Flyers for the 2019–20 WNBL season.

 Maley joined the Sydney Uni Flames for the 2020 WNBL Hub season in Queensland.
 She then joined the Eltham Wildcats of the NBL1 South for the 2021 NBL1 season.

+In May 2021, Maley signed with the Bendigo Spirit for the 2021–22 WNBL season.
+In round four, she had 38 points and 20 rebounds against the UC Capitals.
+She led the league in scoring and rebounding, averaging 19.8 points and 15.7 rebounds in 16 games.
+She was subsequently named the recipient of the WNBL Most Valuable Player Award and earned All-WNBL First Team honours.

-Maley joined the Bendigo Spirit for the 2021–22 WNBL season and went on to win the WNBL Most Valuable Player Award.
-She subsequently joined the Chicago Sky and had a four-game stint during the 2022 WNBA season.
-She then returned to the Eltham Wildcats for the 2022 NBL1 South season.
+Following the WNBL season, Maley joined the Chicago Sky and had a four-game stint during the 2022 WNBA season.
+She then returned to the Eltham Wildcats and had an eight-game stint during the 2022 NBL1 South season.

+In July 2022, Maley re-signed with the Bendigo Spirit on a three-year deal.
+In the 2022–23 WNBL season, she averaged 16.2 points, 11 rebounds and 2.1 assists per game.

-After a second season with the Bendigo Spirit in 2022–23, Maley re-signed with the Chicago Sky but later withdrew from training camp to support her father following his cancer diagnosis.
-She subsequently re-joined the Eltham Wildcats for the 2023 NBL1 South season.
+Following the WNBL season, Maley returned to the Chicago Sky, but was waived one day before the start of the 2023 WNBA season.
+She later reportedly had signed a WNBA injury replacement deal with Chicago, but withdrew to support her father following his cancer diagnosis.
+Upon returning to Australia, she parted ways with the Spirit and played nine games with the Eltham Wildcats during the 2023 NBL1 South season.

 On 23 June 2023, Maley signed with the Perth Lynx for the 2023–24 WNBL season.
 She was named team captain.
 In her debut on 3 November 2023, she had 21 rebounds against the Sydney Flames to break the Lynx's 20-rebound record set by Jenny Crouse in 2002.
 On 18 February 2024, she had 17 points, 20 rebounds and eight assists in a 94–79 win over the University of Canberra Capitals.
 She helped the Lynx reach the WNBL grand final, where they lost 2–1 to the Southside Flyers.
 Maley missed two free throws and a lay-up in the dying stages of game two of the grand final series when scores were tied.
 The Flyers won on the buzzer and then won the championship in game three.

 Maley joined the Perth Redbacks of the NBL1 West for the 2024 season.
 On 7 June, she had 27 points and 24 rebounds in a 91–90 loss to the Lakeside Lightning.
 She was named to the All-NBL1 West First Team.